MaviccPRP/ml_ner/README.md

     $ source venv/bin/activate
     $ pip install -r requirements.txt

 Congratulations!
-You are now ready to classify sarcasm.
+You are now ready to evaluate features for Named Entity Classification.

-Before starting your evaluations, you can define your featureset in each of the following scripts by editing the extract_features list.
+Before starting your evaluations, you can define your featureset in each of the following scripts by editing the extract_features list variable.

 To evaluate all features (for a full feature description see, final presentation in reports/) printing the results into a ROC curve, type in the following: